 March 25, 2025

-I am very grateful that my application for Malaysian Permanent Residency (Permit Masuk) was approved.
-The immigration and police officers who handled my application and interviews were helpful and professional, which made the process easier.
+I am grateful that my application for Malaysian Permanent Residency (Permit Masuk) was approved.
+The immigration and police officers who handled my application and interviews were professional and helpful, which made the process easier.

 I have put details below of each stage of my application which might be of interest to others.